-What cannot be funded
+What cannot be funded?

-- Removal of indigenous vegetation. - Boundary fencing or internal paddock fencing. - Revegetation with non-indigenous plants. - Remediation works associated with planning enforcement action. - Control of weeds prescribed as noxious under the Catchment and Land Protection (CaLP) Act or City of Whittlesea General Municipal Law.
-Landowners have a legal responsibility to manage those weeds. - Control of foxes and rabbits.
+- Removal of indigenous vegetation. - Boundary fencing or internal paddock fencing. - Revegetation with non-indigenous plants. - Remediation works associated with planning enforcement action. - Control of weeds prescribed as noxious under the Catchment and Land Protection (CaLP) Act or City of Whittlesea Community Local Law as landowners have a legal responsibility to manage those weeds. - Control of pasture weeds including Capeweed. - Control of foxes and rabbits.
 Landowners have a legal responsibility to manage pest animals under the Catchment and Land Protection (CaLP) Act. - Projects / works that have begun or been completed prior to funding approval.